 Applicants/Co-Applicants are further advised and notified that a Conditional Background Approval does not guaranty that the updated Background Disclosure submitted with the application will be acceptable to the Division.

-K. Threshold #11 – Experience/Qualifications of Project Participants
+13.11 Experience/Qualifications of Project Participants

 All Applicants/Co-Applicants must demonstrate that the Project Participants selected by the Applicant/Co-Applicant possess the experience and financial capacity necessary to undertake and complete the proposed project and that each Project Participants has been involved with the development and operation of low income housing projects of similar size and financial complexity.